- What is Clinical Acupuncture

 - Homeostatic (Regulatory) effect – Acupuncture helps in normalization of internal environment in body.
-It helps in endocrine balance, sympathetic & parasympathetic balance of autonomic nervous system, cardiovascular & respiratory balance, metabolic balance, electrolyte balance etc. All this helps in bringing body functions to normal level.
+It helps in endocrine balance, sympathetic and parasympathetic balance of autonomic nervous system, cardiovascular and respiratory balance, metabolic balance, electrolyte balance etc. All this helps in bringing body functions to normal level.

 - Immune enhancement – Acupuncture helps in increasing resistance to diseases.
 It is said to increase antibody level, white blood cell count and activation of reticulo endothelial system.
 All this helps in better immunity.